rnj0nes/RNJmisc/README.md

 ```

 # Dstar.R
 Get the optimal value for D to convert between logit and probit regression parameters.
-Solved as the ratio of heights of probability density functions under normal and logistic at a specific value for p (the probability of an indicated response).
+Solved as the
+ratio of heights of probability density functions under normal and logistic at a specific value
+for p (the probability of an indicated response).
+I suggest using the overall marginal value for p.
+In the example below, p is .3.
+This could mean that overall 30% of the sample make an error on
+a test item, and one wants a value for $D$ to convert from probit to logit coefficients.

 ```
 Dstar(.3)